opsit-io/opsit-explang-docs/docs/explang-core-quick-start.md

 -------------

 - Learn more about the language in [Using Explang with Lisp Syntax](explang-lisp.md).
-- See more information on using REPL in [REPL Reference](REPL-reference.md).
+- See more information on using REPL in [Using Explang REPL](using-explang-REPL.md)
 - See how to call Explang from Java code in [Using Explang from Java Code](explang-from-java.md).
 - See how to extend the language [Extending and Customizing the Language](explang-extending.md).